bryanzhou008/bryanzhou008.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I am currently an undergraduate student at UCLA.
-My existing research focuses on helping models understand and reason about the world by learning from multimodal data sources including **text**, **vision**, **human interactions**, and more.
-I am also interested in finding novel ways to apply these models towards social good and scientific advancement.
+I am an undergraduate researcher at UCLA.
+My existing works focus on helping models understand and reason about the world by learning from multimodal data sources including **text**, **vision**, **human interactions**, and more.
+I am also interested in applying these models towards **social good** and **scientific advancement**.

 <!---